Skip to main content Skip to search Skip to main navigation

 Hello everyone!

 Fortunately, since 2004, I’ve been collecting the rankings myself, so I only needed to scan the 1986-2004 period.
 This was the easy part.
-Afterward, I had to evaluate the rankings based on the questions I had set, which would have been much simpler if the data had been “properly” digitized or retyped.
+Afterward, I had to evaluate the rankings based on the questions I had formulated, which would have been much simpler if the data had been properly digitized or retyped.
 With 32 years of championship results, here are the main questions I aimed to answer:

 • Changes in participation numbers